“Team effectiveness scorecard” dashboard template

 Reducing the percentage of overloaded assignees, ideally to zero, focuses a team on completing or pausing work before starting anything new.

-Bounced back issues
+Bounced back work items

 While not all backward transitions are problematic, teams should watch for patterns or high frequencies that may indicate ambiguous goals or success criteria.